 - The mountains around Grindelwald offer some more adventurous activities – First Flyer, First Glider, Tobogganing on Pfingstegg, and Fly Line of Pfingstegg.

-- There are other tourist areas in close proximity to Grindelwald, such as Interlaken (35 minutes away), Thun (75 minutes), and Bern (90 minutes).
+- There are other tourist areas near Grindelwald, such as Interlaken (35 minutes away), Thun (75 minutes), and Bern (90 minutes).
 Compared to Grindelwald, St. Moritz is pretty isolated; it takes 2 hours to get to Chur from St. Moritz.

 Advantages of Staying in St. Moritz